tanersarptonay/CENG140-THE1-Tester/README.md

 To use this tester:

-	First you need to use a UNIX system, or WSL.
+	First you need to use an UNIX system, or WSL.
 	Put the tester.py in the directory that contains you the1 executable file.
 	Extract cases_and_results.zip in the directory.
 	Run tester.py!